suse-edge/edge-image-builder/docs/installing-packages.md

 To install a package using the `packageList` configuration, at a minimum you must configure the following under `operatingSystem.packages`:
 1. valid package names under `packageList`
 1. `additionalRepos` or `sccRegistrationCode`

-Below you can find examples for the aforementioned use cases.

 #### Install a package from a third-party repo
 ```yaml